kekru/ilias-docker/dockerfiles/ilias-transientmysql/README.md

 If you want to persist the MySQL and Ilias Data add the following to the run command:
 `--name mydocker -v /var/www/html/ilias/ -v /opt/iliasdata/ -v /var/lib/mysql`

 Add `-e initmysql="no"` to NOT initialize the MySQL Ilias-Database

-## Initialize DB

-Add `-e initmysql="yes"` to the docker run command to initialize the MySQL Ilias DB.

 ## Configuration
 Add the following Options with -e to docker run to change the configuration (e.g. `docker run ... -e mysqlhost="192.168.0.100" -e initmysql="yes" ... whiledo/ilias-configured`).